Kotlin/KEEP/proposals/override-extension-methods.md

 B().foo()
 ```

-In order to be consistent with the current behavior in Kotlin, for inline methods the scope of the declaration-site could be used (although I dislike this... see open questions):
+In order to be consistent with the current behavior in Kotlin, for inline methods the scope of the declaration-site could be used (although I dislike this... see [Open Questions](#open-questions)):

 ```kotlin
 interface A